 • Have a grade of ‘C’ or better in course work.

-• Exit all learning support foundation and corequisite courses
+• Exit all learning support foundation, pre-requisite and core courses

 Clinical Agencies: RN-BSN students must complete clinical agency orientation in facilities where they will be completing preceptor learning experiences.
 RN-BSN students may complete their experiences in the facilities where they are employed.

 A minimum grade of C is required in all science and general education courses included in the curriculum for nursing.